-The University of Lynchburg is seeking a dynamic faculty member for a full-time (9 month) tenure-track position to begin Fall 2019 or Spring 2020.
+The University of Lynchburg is seeking a dynamic faculty member for a full-time (9 month) tenure-track position.
 Applicants with an established research agenda and extramural funding are encouraged to apply.
 Duties in addition to teaching 12 credit hours per semester, include clinical supervision of students, advisement, engaging in scholarly activities and professional service, and service to the School of Nursing, the College of Health Sciences, and the University.
 Instructional areas include medical-surgical nursing, critical care, and other undergraduate and graduate nursing courses.
 Additional responsibilities include participation in curriculum and course development, advisement and recruitment, ability to work within a culturally diverse student population, maintaining office hours in accordance with university policy, and performing other duties as assigned by the Dean, School of Nursing.

 Successful candidates will possess the following qualifications:

 - Licensed or eligible for licensure as a Registered Nurse in the Commonwealth of Virginia (Virginia licensure is expected within 1 year of employment)

 - A minimum of 3 years teaching experience

 - Earned terminal academic degree (PhD or DNP), if terminal degree is not in nursing must have a Master’s in Nursing

 - Work independently and coordinate work with colleagues and peers